vamsi-aribandi/vamsi-aribandi.github.io/about.md

 published: true
 ---

-I'm currently pursuing my B.E. in Computer Science and Engineering at BITS Pilani, Hyderabad campus.
+My name is Vamsi Aribandi, and I'm a fourth year CS undergrad at BITS Pilani, Hyderabad campus.

-This blog is where I'll write about projects I've done or other experiences I've had.
+My research interests lie broadly in natural language processing and machine learning.

+I use this blog to write about research that interests me.
+Some of my earlier projects/experiences are also documented here.

 ### Contact me

-All relevant links are in the footer below.
+Relevant links are in the footer below.